manikcloud/Azure-k8s-infra-ops/README.md

 - We will write Groovy scripts to connect these scanning and commenting tools to our pipeline, making them an integral and reusable part of our DevOps process.

-- **Please note that due to the need for additional setup time for JIRA and CD integration (3.3.
+**NOTE: Please note that due to the need for additional setup time for JIRA and CD integration (3.3.
 Jenkins CI/CD), the CD process's triggering from JIRA release tasks may be delayed.
 We appreciate your understanding, and we'll update this README when this integration is completed.**